Chicone/backup_wine_analysis/docs/source/pinot_noir.rst

 Pinot Noir Classification
 =========================

-This script demonstrates a full pipeline for classifying Pinot Noir wine samples into their wineries using GC-MS data.
-Alternatively, it can also be configured to classify the origin, country, or even continent.
+In this section, we focus on the classification of Pinot Noir wine samples using the script train_test_pinot_noir.py.
-The pipeline includes dataset loading, preprocessing, and classification using a selected model.
+The goal is to predict the winery, origin, country, or continent of each sample based on its GC-MS chemical profile.
+This script implements a full pipeline including dataset loading, preprocessing, feature extraction, and supervised classification using a configurable machine learning model.

 A total of 16 wineries are considered, as shown in the following table: